supahcraig/Creating_CDP_Environments/Azure_via_CDP_console.md

 >
 `az account list|jq '.[]|{"name": .name, "subscriptionId": .id, "tenantId": .tenantId, "state": .state}'`

-Output should looks something like:
+Output should looks something like this, which you will use later on in the process.
 >>
 ```
 {